GoC-Spending/goc-spending-website-v1/site/content/methodology/index.md

 ### Limited historical data

 The time range of historical data varied from one department to another.
 Proactive Disclosure websites went back as far as 2005 for some departments, or only as far back as 2012 for others.
-Data from the Open Government dataset typically only went back as far as 2015 or 2016 (with some notable exceptions, including CEAA, DND, ECCC, ESDC, GAC, PCH, PSC, and CRA which provided comprehensive historical data going back to 2004 within the Open Government dataset).
+Data from the Open Government dataset typically only went back as far as 2015 or 2016 (with some notable exceptions, including <abbr title="Canadian Environmental Assessment Agency">CEAA</abbr>, <abbr title="National Defence">DND</abbr>, <abbr title="Environment and Climate Change Canada">ECCC</abbr>, <abbr title="Employment and Social Development Canada">ESDC</abbr>, <abbr title="Global Affairs Canada">GAC</abbr>, <abbr title="Canadian Heritage">PCH</abbr>, <abbr title="Public Service Commission">PSC</abbr>, and <abbr title="Canada Revenue Agency">CRA</abbr> which provided comprehensive historical data going back to 2004 within the Open Government dataset).

-One consequence of this is that year-by-year trends are likely to show an exaggerated increase in contract spending over time.
+One consequence of this is that **year-by-year trends are likely to show an exaggerated increase in contract spending over time**.
 The perceived increase would be caused in part by more complete data as the year gets closer to the present.

 Many of the largest departments (for example, PSPC and DND) include data as far back as at least 2007.
 As a result, we’ve used 2008 to 2017 (a ten-year time period) as the time range for any year-over-year trend analyses.